Section 5.1: Good Academic Standing

 Graduate students are expected to maintain a minimum 3.000 grade point average (GPA), with the exception of students seeking the Doctor of Podiatric Medicine degree, who are expected to maintain a minimum 2.400 GPA.
 A graduate student who receives more than 8 credit hours of grades lower than B (3.000) is subject to dismissal.
 A graduate student who receives more than 4 credit hours of grades lower than C (2.000) is also subject to dismissal.
 Some programs impose higher standards.

 Undergraduate course credits are not counted toward completion of any advanced degree.
+In order to qualify for graduation, a student must have a 3.000 average in all graduate courses attempted, with the exception of students seeking the Doctor of Podiatric Medicine degree, who are expected to maintain a minimum 2.000 GPA.
 A change by a graduate student from one department/school or program to another does not eliminate the grades received under the first enrollment from the student’s GPA.

 PROGRESS TOWARD DEGREE COMPLETION